router-protocol/intents-adapter-docs/pancakeswap_v3_deposit.md

-# Deposit Liquidity and Mint A Position on Pancake Swap
+# Deposit Liquidity and Mint A Position on PancakeSwap V3

-The Pancake Swap Deposit adapter outlines a feature that enables users holding funds on any compatible chain to add liquidity and mint a new position on Pancake Swap in one step.
+The PancakeSwap Deposit adapter outlines a feature that enables users holding funds on any compatible chain to add liquidity and mint a new position on PancakeSwap V3 in one step.

 ## Components of the Pancake Swap Adapter contract